Bangudae Petroglyphs: Dating

 According to the results of an analysis of animal bones discovered in a shell midden in Ulsan and widespread along the southeastern coasts and of research on Ulsan Bay's archaeological environment, the site dates from 6,000 to 1,000 BC.
 Many relics related to the themes of the rock art were found at Neolithic sites, include deer pattern pottery, net pattern pottery and shell mask discovered in the Dongsam-dong Shell Midden in Busan, a figure with human faces in Osan-ri in Yangyang, a small clay wild pig excavated from the shell midden on Yokjido island of Tongyeong, the clay figure of a woman in Sinam-ri in Ulsan, and a small clay seal excavated from the shell midden in Sejuk-ri, Ulsan.
 Furthermore, a boat was excavated from the shell midden in Bibong-ri, Changnyeong, and during the Hwangseong-dong site excavation research project conducted by the Korea Archaeology and Art History Research Institute a whale bone stuck with a harpoon was found, which empirically proves whaling.

 The layers which contain the bones of captured whales date back to 5500 to 4700 BP.
 Consequently, considering livelihoods in that period, hunting and fishing tools, related relics, and contemporary contents, the rock art seems to have been made between the early and mid-Neolithic era.
 Before the site was discovered, the first whaling was thought to have taken place between the 10th and 11th century.

 From the abundant representations of marine animals, the site seems to be in close relationship with hunter-fishers attributed to the Neolithic era (between 8000 BP and 3500 BP).
 Consequently, the Bangudae site has the most ancient evidence of whaling worldwide and is considered highly important not only as a first whaling representation, but also for understanding prehistoric maritime culture in the northern Pacific area.

+Similar sites

+In evaluating the global importance of the site, ICOMOS compared it to six other rock art locations in East Asia (spread across Russia, Mongolia, Japan, and China).
+Among these, only the petroglyphs of Sikachi-Alyan and the Tsagaan Salaa rock art reflect a similarly prolonged cultural history.
+However, they lack the iconographic diversity and density of carvings found in the Bangudae petroglyphs.
+The fishing and cetacean motifs portrayed near Ulsan are absent in Japan and China, appearing to a comparable degree only in Pegtymel site in Chukotka and the Karelia site in European Russia.

 Preservation concerns

+In 2025, the petroglyphs were designated a World Heritage Site by UNESCO.

 The Sayeon Dam, built from 1962 to 1965 and expanded between 1999 and 2002, helps supply Ulsan with drinking water but has caused the rocks on which the petroglyphs are carved to be flooded for about eight months of every year.
 This periodic flooding raises concerns of erosion and water damage of the rock-art motifs, which are considered to be masterpieces of prehistoric art and an invaluable source of prehistoric information.
 The government of Korea is considering building a polycarbonate “dam” to protect the rock faces.